 If the requested academic accommodation is approved, the student will be notified via an official verification letter sent to his or her student email account.
 The decision to use the available academic accommodation lies solely with the student for each course.
 Should the student desire to use the accommodation, it is his or her responsibility to inform each professor at the start of the course that he or she will be taking advantage of the accommodations available.
-Any questions about these accommodations should be directed to the Accommodation Review Committee via academicadvising@gracechristian.edu or (616) 261-8585.
+Any questions about these accommodations should be directed to the Accommodation Review Committee via registrar@gracechristian.edu.